beaucharman/bonsai/readme.md

 `stylesheets/_project.scss`

-Project related styles, pages specific and branding styles etc...
+Project related styles, pages specific and branding styles and so on.

-**Tabula Rasa**

-`stylesheets/_tabularasa.scss`

-The normalize styles, or other reset stylesheets.
-Taken from normalize.css, git.io/normalize, and http://html5boilerplate.com/, thank you :)

 **Typography styles**